nexuslarptools/nexuslarpsite/README.md

 ## Backend-provided session

-The backend handles the full authentication flow and sets an HttpOnly session cookie.
+The backend handles the full authentication flow and sets an HttpOnly, Secure session cookie.
 The SPA does not store tokens and simply sends API requests with `credentials: 'include'`.

 Cookie prefix used by the backend: `_oidc_raczylo`

+Notes:
-Note: In BFF mode there is no OAuth callback route/component in the SPA.
+- In BFF mode there is no OAuth callback route/component in the SPA.
 All redirects are handled by the backend/middleware.
+- Secure cookies are only sent over HTTPS.
+Ensure TLS is terminated in front of this app in production.